Creative-Link-for-Digital-Health/SynthConvo/README.md

 ## TODO

-+ create structured persona cards
-+ add testing for topic collapse
++ add conversation file to the diagram
++ clean vignette directory
++ clean utils
 + add human eval interface for realism
 + add token length param and test it with longer synthetic conversations
++ Explore implementation of repetition penalties (https://www.reddit.com/r/LocalLLaMA/comments/1g383mq/repetition_penalties_are_terribly_implemented_a/)
++ add testing for topic collapse
++ refactor gen_train_dataset script to output to multiple training formats

 ## Single Conversation from a Vignette
 To process a single conversation, point the script at the specific vignette in the vignette library.